djcooke/compendium/knowledge.md

 [Back to top](#top)
 </div>

-## Floor Effects
+## Enchantments

 <div class="surfacePane" markdown="1">
-When you arrive on a new floor, there is a chance that one or more floor effects will be applied.
+When you arrive on a new floor, there is a chance that one or more enchantments will be applied.
 These are mostly detrimental, but a few are actually helpful.

 ### Detrimental Effects